 For example, you might ask everyone to create a custom profile image in Wixie.
 The profile image shows in the upper right corner of a user’s Wixie home and authoring page and, by default, is a grey circle with their initials.
 Profile images also show next to student names in your Wixie teacher dashboard, so unique versions make finding student work easier.

-While still a one-size-fits all approach, the resulting images are always unique representations of each user and demonstrate how a single task can still support originality and creativity.
-In addition to giving users a chance to explore and practice the paint tools, it also provides an opportunity to learn and practice the process students can use to open templates on their own as well as demonstrate how to assign a template to students so they easily get started working.
+By giving users a chance to explore and practice the paint tools, this process also provides an opportunity to learn and practice how to open templates on their own as well as demonstrate to teacher how they can assign a template to students so they can more easily get started working.

 Connect skills to curriculum by working together to brainstorm ideas for classroom projects that use the same template or skills.
 For example, if you painted on a blank page to create an image, students could use the same paint tool skills to design a scientific diagram or showcase the setting of a story.
 If you started from the Profile Image template (SHOW IMAGE), you could use the same template to design a commemorative medal, or a kindness sticker.